Frequently Asked Questions About Connecticut Traffic Tickets

-How many point can go on my license?
+How many points can go on my license?

 That all depends on the type of ticket you get.
 For some, you can get one point, and it goes all the way up to five points for things like passing a school bus.
 Here is a crazy one – you only get three points for driving while impaired by alcohol, but you can get four points for passing a school bus.

 The back of the ticket says no points will go on my license…so why should I hire you instead of paying the fine?

 Because the thing that impacts you the most – your car insurance rate – is determined by the convictions on your driving history.
 Insurance companies don’t care about points.
 There are so many states and so many points systems that they just figure it is easier to ignore the points systems and care about what you have recorded on your driving history so they can raise your rates.
 What happens if they raise your rates and you don’t get any more tickets?
 The insurance company makes more money!
 And remember, these convictions don’t just drop off your history overnight.
 You could have multiple renewal periods with increased rates based on a single conviction and a single ticket.
 Plus, lots of time our costs are less than the ticket, so you pay less and risk less.
 Also, if Public Act 13-271 controls, a point is mandatory with any cellphone violation, so the only way to avoid that is with us.